-The intent of state testing is to determine a student’s skills and knowledge based our state learning standards in reading, writing, math and science.
+The intent of state testing is to determine a student’s skills and knowledge based our state learning standards in English language arts, math and science.
 The score on each test (see sample score reports) is a snapshot of a student’s performance.
 Overall academic performance, not just a student’s state testing scores, should always be taken into account.

 OSPI is providing the following “frequency distribution” report because families have expressed an interest in knowing where their child’s scores fall in comparison with other students from around the state.

 - The first column is the scale score, which are the numbers you see on a student score report (e.g., a student scored a 400 on the ELA test)